 It also helps to know as much as you can about cholesterol and the steps you can take to keep your levels where they should be.

 The golden rule: Keep your “bad” (LDL) cholesterol level down and your “good” (HDL) cholesterol level up.

 Your body actually needs some cholesterol.
 But many people have too much of the “bad” kind and not enough of the “good” type.
 Over time, that can lead to a buildup called plaque in your arteries, leaving less space for blood to flow.

-High-density lipoproteins (HDL).
-These are the "good" cholesterol that helps your body get rid of bad cholesterol.
+The "good" cholesterol, called HDL, helps your body get rid of bad cholesterol.
 The higher your HDL level, the better.

 Things that can affect your cholesterol levels include:

-Diet.
-Saturated fat and cholesterol in the foods you eat increase your levels.
+- Diet.
+Saturated fat in the foods you eat raises your “bad” cholesterol level.

-Exercise.
-Regular activity can also lower bad cholesterol and bring up the good.
-Try to get physical for 30 minutes on most days.
+- Exercise.
+Regular exercise can lower bad cholesterol and bring up the good.

-Genes.
-Your heredity partly decides how much cholesterol your body makes.
+- Genes.
+Your heredity influences how much cholesterol your body makes.
 High levels can run in families.

 - Other causes.
 Certain medications and medical conditions can raise levels.
 High triglycerides could result from diabetes or thyroid problems.
 Losing weight and avoiding foods high in calories and sugar can help.